The Cost of Information: The Case of Constant Marginal Costs: Verification and Falsification

 \end{itemize}

 As shown by the example, permuting the state-dependent distributions of an experiment may affect its power to verify or falsify an hypothesis.
 However, permuting the role of the states may, in reality, correspond to a completely different type of empirical investigation.
 For instance, experiment I can be easily implemented in practice: as an extreme example, the decision maker may look up in the sky.
 There is a small chance a nonwhite swan will be observed; if not, the decision maker's belief will not change by much.
-It is not obvious exactly what tests or samples would be necessary to implement experiment II, let along to conclude that the two experiments should be equally costly to perform.
+It is not obvious exactly what tests or samples would be necessary to implement experiment II, which must be able to reveal that all swans are white, let alone to conclude that the two experiments should be equally costly.

 We conclude that in order for a model of information acquisition to capture the difference between verification and falsification, the cost of an experiment should not necessarily be invariant with respect to a permutation of the states.
 In our model, this can be captured by assuming that the coefficients $(\beta_{ij})$ are non-symmetric, i.e. that $\beta_{ij}$ and $\beta_{ji}$ are are not necessarily equal.
 For instance, the cost of experiments I and II in Table 1 will differ whenever the coefficients of the LLR cost satisfy $\beta_{ae} \neq \beta_{ea}$.
-For example, if we set $\beta_{ae}=\kappa$ and $\beta_{ea}=0$, and if we consider small $\varepsilon$, then the cost of experiment I is $\kappa \varepsilon$, to first order in $\varepsilon$.
-In comparison, the cost of experiment II is---again to first order---a factor of $\log(1/\varepsilon)$ higher.
+For example, set $\beta_{ae}=\kappa$ and $\beta_{ea}=0$, and consider small $\varepsilon$.
+Then, to first order in $\varepsilon$, the cost of experiment I is $\kappa \varepsilon$, while the cost of experiment II is a factor of $\log(1/\varepsilon)$ higher.
 Hence the ratio between the costs of these experiments is arbitrarily high for small $\varepsilon$.

-We note that a difference between the costs of these experiments is impossible under mutual information and a uniform prior, since in that model the cost of an experiment is invariant with respect to a permutation of the states.